Summer Time: Pouring to Improve Attention, Fine Motor Skills, Independence, and Language

 If you are a speech language pathologist or professional who works in early intervention, it is quite easy to incorporate pouring play routines into your sessions.
 And, doing so is a great way to improve attention, fine motor skills, independence, and language.

-If your goals are to improve language try modeling target words like:
+If your goals are to improve language try modeling relevant and developmentally appropriate target words.